katyoverstreet/pseudocode-project/pseudocode.md

 WHILE water is below a certain temperature, flash power button light
 //this shows that the machine is heating the water

-IF water is

-4. When water is finished heating, the lights on the size buttons will light up and stay on.
+IF water is finished heating the lights will stay on but stop flashing

-5. If the area where you put the coffee "cup" is open, then continue with next step.
-    * If not, then open it.
-6. Choose what type of coffee you would like.
-7. insert chosen coffee cup into coffee cup area.
-8. Close lid.
-9. place coffee mug underneath spout where coffee will come out.
-10. Choose amount of coffee desired (small, medium, large).
-    * Press the button representing desired size.
-11. Wait for coffee to fill your cup.
+IF the kcup holder is open, continue to next step, else use the handle to open the top where the kcup goes.

+INPUT coffee cup of users choice.

+When top is closed, light up cup size buttons.

+User will place coffee mug on drip tray under the spout.

+Wait for the user to press the button for the amount of coffee they want

+Once the button is pressed, begin the brewing process.

+The user will wait until the machine is finished filling the cup.

-12. When the machine is finished making coffee, turn it off.
+WHen the machine is finished, press the power button once to turn machine off.

-Stir coffee
+The user will then select which flavors they want to add to their mug.

+After adding the flavours, stir coffee

 Let it cool off (normally about 5 minutes)